mirucon/required-ja/required.md

     *   You can’t use `add_theme_page` and `add_menu_page` at the same time, choose one or the other.
     *   You are allowed to **create only one (1)** main page using `add_menu_page`.
 The recommended maximum number of sub-menu pages (`add_submenu_page`) is three (3).
     *   `add_submenu_page` must be used only on the page created using `add_menu_page`.
+    *   The `$position` (priority) parameter must be `null` or only occupy the spot above the Appearance page (59).
+Check the code example on how to set the correct priority.
     *   If you recommend plugins via TGMPA, you are required to use the `parent_slug` configuration option (this should be the top-level page’s slug).
     *   Core UI patterns must be used.
 You are not allowed to style the menu & submenu page links in any way.
 The admin color scheme must remain the same.
     *   Use only monochromatic icons.
 It must account for the admin color scheme.